IT Governance Policy

 Are accountable for:

-- Adherence to IMT policies in their department;
+- Adhering to IT policies in their department;

-- Departments contribute to setting enterprise objectives for IMT;
+- Contributing to setting enterprise objectives for IT;

-- Departments contribute to the monitoring and reporting on enterprise objectives for IMT;
+- Contributing to the monitoring and reporting on enterprise objectives for IT;

-- IMT is integrated into the overall business plans of departments;
+- Ensuring IT is integrated into the overall business plans of departments; and

-- IMT policies are implemented in the departments.
+- Ensuring IT policies are implemented in the departments

 Informatics Policy Council